Irbid Governorate: Economy

 There are three Qualified Industrial Zones (QIZ) in Irbid Governorate: Prince Hasan Industrial City, Cyber City, and Jordan River Crossing City.
 The net exports value of Prince Hasan Industrial City reached US$274 million in 2001 benefiting from its status as a Qualified Industrial Zone (QIZ).
-Clothings, chemicals and electronics constituted its main exports.
+Clothing, chemicals and electronics constituted its main exports.

 Irbid is at the top of the Jordanian agricultural regions especially in the production of citrus, olives, wheat and bee honey.